inverno-io/inverno-mods/inverno-configuration/README.md

 This implementation is [defaultable](#defaultable-configuration-source).

-### `.cprops` file configuration source
+### .cprops file configuration source

-The `.cprops` file configuration source exposes configuratio properties specified in a `.cprops` file.
+The `.cprops` file configuration source exposes configuration properties specified in a `.cprops` file.
 This implementation supports parameterized properties.

-The `.cprops` file format has been introduced to facilitate the definition and reading of parameterized properties.
-In particular it allows to regroup the definition of properties with common parameters into sections and many more.
+The `.cprops` file format has been introduced to facilitate the definition and reading of parameterized properties. it allows in particular to regroup the definition of properties with common parameters into sections and many more.

 For instance: